Environmental Initiatives

 The eGPU introduced is the first domestically produced eGPU for aircraft, developed by AGP Corporation.

-In line with the revision of the Aviation Act in 2022, FDA's airports have also begun efforts to formulate decarbonization promotion plans, and decarbonization promotion councils are being launched one after another.
+Following the revision of the Aviation Act in 2022, FDA's airports have also begun efforts to formulate decarbonization promotion plans, and decarbonization promotion councils are being established one after another.
 FDA has established a system in which, upon request from the airport, the branch manager is asked to participate in the council, and the head office provides logistical support.

 Cooperation with Kasugai City's "Carbon-Free Environment Seminar"